 Users who prefer plug-and-play operation will opt for the factory-default Novice mode.
 This permits a choice of display colors; all other user preferences remain off-limits.

 Engaging Advanced mode allows access to a wide array of user settings.
-Meter mode offers the same three options as the 9500ix and Redlineóbar graph, Spec and Expert—plus a unique Simple mode.
+Meter mode offers the same three options as the Escort Passport 9500ix and Escort Redlineóbar graph, Spec and Expert—plus a unique Simple mode.
 During alerts this displays a generic "Caution" at speeds below 20 mph or "Slow Down" at any speed below the user-selected Overspeed threshold.

 Like its two siblings, the Escort Passport Max has an excellent audible information-delivery system with a choice of voice alerts or two different sets of tones.
 The latter includes the standard Escort tones or unique doorbell-like chimes.